Updated on: 2/15/2019

 Circumstances of Fatal Crash Come to Light

-He was driving to a relative’s birthday at the time of the collision and reportedly had four passengers in his car at the time of the crash.
+He was driving to a relative’s birthday at the time of the car accident and reportedly had four passengers in his car at the time of the crash.
 18-year-old Xinran Zhao suffered a head injury and was treated at Highline Hospital, according to court documents.

 Witneses testified that Xu was driving his Mercedes at approximately 70 mph when he ran a stop sign at the intersection of South 240th Street and 20th Avenue South.
 After Xu was arrested following the collision, the police found no identification in his wallet but did find $542 cash.